 To maintain the quality of your bedding, avoid harsh detergents, dryer sheets, and bleaching products as these tend to weaken the fibers.
 Wash like colors together or only one set of sheets per load.
-Cotton, linen, and jersey bedding is best cared for by washing on the normal cycle with hot water and Whites Detergent.
-Add one capful of All-Purpose Bleach Alternative with every load for extra brightening.
-For percale and sateen, opt for our gentle, plant-based Signature Detergent and cool water.
+Cotton, linen, and jersey bedding is best cared for by washing on the normal cycle with hot water and Signature Detergent.

 Tip!
 When laundering bedding it is important not to overstuff the washer.
 Doing so can damage both the machine and bedding.